The Guardian (1990 film): Critical response

-The Guardian earned mostly negative reviews from critics, and holds a 27% rating on review aggregator Rotten Tomatoes from 11 reviews.
+The Guardian earned mostly negative reviews from critics, and holds a 25% rating on review aggregator Rotten Tomatoes from 12 reviews.
 Roger Ebert of the Chicago Sun-Times gave the film one star out of four, and later named it as one of his "Most Hated Films".
 Janet Maslin of The New York Times gave the film a middling review, saying "[Friedkin] never sustains the story's tension for very long, and even cuts off the scarier episodes before they have a chance to sink in.
 What's more, he never offers a consistent idea of what sort of evil is at work here."

 The Washington Post also gave the film a negative review, stating: "the plot is so preposterous that The Guardian never comes close to grabbing attention, empathy or sympathy."
 David Kehr of the Chicago Tribune wrote: "Like The Exorcist, The Guardian is a horror story set in the bosom of the nuclear family, and it, too, tries to exploit a culturewide fear, turning a shared guilt into monstrous projection.
 The guilt of The Guardian, however, is far more mundane and far less gripping than The Exorcist's agony over our abandonment of the church."
 Jay Carr of The Boston Globe wrote that the film was "pretty good claptrap," but noted that "as it makes its way to a bloody payoff, it loses immediacy and individuality, subsiding into bloody cliche."

 Time Out said in their review of the film: "Friedkin opts for up-front hokum, interspersed with impressively ridiculous special effects, including man-eating trees, flying nannies and coniferous chainsaw carnage.
 A severely flawed but not unamusing venture from a director who should know better."

+Director William Friedkin himself acknowledged the critical response.
+In a 1990 interview with The New York Times, he noted: "I think the story has potential, but it got lost in translation.
+The idea of a mother protecting her child against a demonic force, that's something that could have been much more poignant."
+To the question "Which films were the farthest?" on his career, William Friedkin cited The Guardian and simply said about it: "The Guardian I don’t think works."

 Actress Jenny Seagrove said of the film in retrospect, "I don't want to put off anyone from watching it because it is good fun," but noted that, during the first screening, "there was a feeling in the room that it wasn't the sort of picture everyone had hoped it was going to be."
 She also said: "It has become a cult film, but the screenplay was appalling.
 It was being written on the hoof."

-To the question "Which films were the farthest?" on his career, William Friedkin cited The Guardian and simply said about it: "The Guardian I don’t think works."